Front Garden

 Part Sun

-The second sunniest spot on the property.
+Before the property behind us was clearred, this was the second sunniest spot on the property.
+I need to upload a new photo!
 I walk a fine line between having enough potted plants and worrying if the combined weight of those pots is a danger to the structural integrity of the deck.